This is not a statement of doom and darkness. Its just math.

 5. Understand the market.
 Know everything there is to know about your market.
 The dynamics, the technology, the competition.
 Competitors are not always evident.
 Define your competition basis the problem not basis who else has a similar business model.
 Uber sees your personal car as its competitor.

 6. Always make 2 business plans.
 Plan A for Club 1 where you will get funded at every stage.
 Plan B for Club 99.
 A plan assuming you won’t get funded.
 There could be multiple versions of B. This is your survival kit.
 It is possible for a lot of business ideas to survive without funding if planned appropriately.
-Always work for Plan A but never lose sight of Plan B.
+Always work for Plan A but never loose sight of Plan B.

 7. Do not follow templates and guidelines.
 There is a lot of advise and templates on how to prepare the pitch deck, how to approach a VC, how to structure your startup, templates of websites and apps.
 Anything you need to create, there is a template for that.
 Problem is everybody has the same template.
-So how will your business stand out?
-How will you showcase your innovation?
+So how will your business stand out.
+How will you showcase your innovation.
 The most successful startups did not start with any templates.
 Templates will box your thinking.
 Guidelines will bind you down.
 Think of your approach to business and funding as part of the problem you have to solve.

 8. Delay investor funding.
 Never be in a hurry to take money from investors.
 Investors bring capital but take away stake and freedom.
 They also bring templates.
 Metrics.
 Pressure.
 Advisors.
 Their own dreams.